WEIGUOZENG/cse15l-lab-reports/lab-report-5-week-10.md

 # MY CODE:
 ![image](code.png)
 ## To give the expected output for this testfile:
-I should change the while loop to find semicolon after the last close bracket after the first open bracket and use `toReturn.add(markdown.substring(semicolon + 1, closeParen+1));` whhere 'semicolon' will be the index of semicolon.
+I should change the while loop to find semicolon after the last close bracket after the first open bracket and use `toReturn.add(markdown.substring(semicolon + 1, closeParen+1));` where 'semicolon' will be the index of semicolon to return the expected link.